 Dues Paying Member

-For an association, a "Dues Paying Member" is the Company/Organization or Person listed in an association's bylaws as eligible for membership and who is ultimately responsible for paying dues.
+For an association, a "Dues Paying Member" is the company/organization or individual listed in an association's bylaws as eligible for membership and who is ultimately responsible for paying dues.

-For Trade Associations, this will always be a Company.
+For trade associations, this will always be a company/organization.

-For Hybrid Associations, this may be either a Company or an Individual, depending on the member type assigned.
+For hybrid associations, this may be either a company/organization or an individual, depending on the member type assigned.

-This is the person(s) or company(ies) that inherit member benefits from the Dues Paying Member.
+This is the individual(s) or company(ies)/organization(s) that inherit member benefits from the Dues Paying Member.

 Dependent members are a membership type that requires another type of membership in the dues paying member's family tree.

-This is typically used within trade organizations when one company's membership is dependent on another company.
+This is typically used within trade organizations when one company's membership is dependent on another company/organization.

 Current – Member in good standing.